 A small service station positioned on the Edinburgh City Bypass at the Dreghorn Link junction, just outside of Edinburgh, which was recently refurbished to include more standard facilities.

 City of Edinburgh

 Trivia and History

-Dreghorn Services are also known as Swanston Services.
+Dreghorn services is also known as Swanston services.

 The filling station is operated by Shell themselves and closed in July 2016 for a major refurbishment of the shop and forecourt.
-It reopened on 11th November 2016, with 4 brand new toilets, a brand new forecourt with new pumps and fuel tanks, a better laid out shop and a full hot food range.
+It reopened on 11 November 2016.

 |Musselburgh (8 miles)||Services on the A720||none|